martygrant/uwsgamedevbot/README.md

 * Post an "Unlimited Power" Palaptine meme when anyone mentions the word "power" - currently disabled.
 * !weather - current weather conditions for a specified location.
 * !forecast - 5 day weather forecast for a specified location.
+* !poll - Start a question with options users can vote on.

 ## Changelog
 * 0.2 - in development.